CSLewin/APBW/mess/Wealth and Treasure.md

 Note that this wealth is now only accessible in the city in which it was converted; withdrawing it will require as many days as the usage dice stored in the institution, and each usage die worth of wealth will take up 1 item slot in the form of trade bars of precious metals--large concentrations of which provide prime targets for desperate men and women, should their existence become commonly known.

-Petty transactions are beneath the notice of financial institutions; four Loose Change may be combined in one day to produce a small parcel of petty trinkets worth Ud4.
+Basic transactions are beneath the notice of financial institutions; four Loose Change may be combined in one day to produce a small parcel of trinkets worth Ud4.

 | Combine this... | ...to produce this |
 | :---: | :---: |